Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the life policy

-Term life insurance covers you for a limited period of time, while permanent life covers you until death.
+Term insurance covers you for a limited period of time; while a permanent policy covers you until death, providing lifelong financial protection.
 Also, permanent policies — unlike term life insurance — build cash value.

 Furthermore, all term life insurance policies offer guaranteed death benefits, but the same can’t be said for permanent life insurance policies.
 Some permanent life insurance policies let you increase or decrease the benefit amount as per your needs.

 Finally, in the case of some permanent policies, you can adjust the frequency and amount of your premium payments.
 This kind of adjustability is not available in term life insurance policies.

-Due to the cash value component and lifelong coverage, permanent life insurance is costlier than term life insurance.
+Due to the cash value component and lifelong/permanent coverage, permanent life insurance is costlier than term life insurance.

 Advantages of Permanent Life Insurance

 A guaranteed payout

 A permanent life insurance policy doesn’t close before you pass.
 Your policy remains in force for your whole life, as long as you make premium payments.
 When you buy permanent life insurance, you can rest assured knowing your loved ones will receive a tax-free death benefit regardless of when you pass away.

 Fill-it, shut-it insurance product

-With term life insurance, you have to renew the policy at the finishing of each term to keep the coverage going.
+With a term life insurance policy, you have to renew the policy at the finishing of each term to keep the coverage going.
 At every policy renewal, you pay higher premiums and might even have to undergo medical testing to prove insurability.

 You don’t have to worry about all this with permanent life insurance.
-You take a medical examination only once — as part of the approval process.
-Once the insurer issues the policy, it will cover for your whole life, regardless of any health issues that might develop later.
+You take a medical exam only once — as part of the approval process.
+Once the insurer issues the life policy, it will cover for your whole life, regardless of any health issues that might develop later.

 Builds cash value

 Unlike term life insurance, permanent life insurance policies accumulate cash value.
 Since a part of your premium payments goes into building the cash value, it is a sort of “forced” savings vehicle.
 You can withdraw from or borrow against the policy’s cash value at any time.
 You can even use it as collateral for a third-party loan.